 INSTRUCTIONS

-- Preheat oven to 400 ° F (200 °C) and line a baking tray or a minimum of 10 to 12 inch cast iron skillet with parchment paper.
+- Preheat oven to 400 ° F (200 °C) and line a baking tray or a 10 to 12-innch cast iron skillet with parchment paper.

-- Lightly flour a spot on your work surface ready for shaping the loaf and if you want to decorate the top of the loaf with a sprinkle of oats, have them, and a small bowl of water and pastry brush handy too.
+- Lightly flour a spot on your work surface ready for shaping the loaf and if you want to decorate the top of the loaf with a sprinkle of oats, have them, and a small bowl of water and a pastry brush handy.
 Don't mix up the dough until all of this is ready.

 - Pour the wet mixture into the dry ingredients and stir them together with a spatula to form a shaggy dough.
-Keep stirring until it gets too difficult.
-If it's dry add a tiny drop or two of milk and stir until absorbed.
+Keep stirring until you can't see any dried flour.
+If it's a little bit dry add a tiny drop or two of milk and stir until absorbed.

-- Turn the shaggy dough out onto the floured surface along with any bits that didn't incorporate well.
+- Scrape the shaggy dough out onto the floured surface along with any bits that didn't incorporate well.
 Dust your hands well with flour and bring the dough together into a ball.
 If it is really sticky sprinkle on a bit more flour.
 Shape into a 7-inch disc shape about 2 inches high.
+Like a giant scone or American biscuit.
 It doesn't need to look perfect.
 The beauty of soda bread is it should be rustic!
 Don't take too long doing this.
-The quicker you are the more the bread will rise.
+The quicker you are the more your bread will rise.

-- Once it's shaped transfer it onto the parchment-lined tray/skillet.
+- Once shaped transfer to the parchment-lined tray/skillet.
 Get your sharpest knife and wet it by either running it under the tap or dipping it in a glass of water, then slice a cross shape about ¾ inch deep into the top.
-In between each knife cut, run the knife under the tap to wet it again.
-It helps you get a clean, smooth cut without dragging the dough.
+Between each knife cut, wet the knife again.
+The water helps you get a clean, smooth cut without dragging the dough.

-- Immediately put in the oven and bake for 50 mins. or until a firm golden crust has formed and it sounds hollow when tapped on the bottom.
+- Immediately put the bread in the oven and bake for 50 mins. or until a firm golden crust has formed and it sounds hollow when tapped on the bottom.

 - Once done, remove from the oven and place on a cooling rack.
 Allow to cool for at least 30 minutes before cutting.